In this article, I will cover my method for making (right-handed) guitar tab more usable and easily readable for left-handed guitar players.

 Now, rotate half a turn (180 degrees) clockwise or anti-clockwise, doesn’t matter as the result will be the same whichever way you choose.

-Maybe that’s enough for some, but all the letters and numbers are upside-down, so a final step might be to print out and then use a different colour pen or pencil to write on the letters and numbers the correct way up.
+Maybe that’s enough for some, but all the letters and numbers are upside-down, so a final step might be to print out and then use a different color pen or pencil to write on the letters and numbers the correct way up.
 I know this is laborious, so see if you can read as they are before embarking on this step.

-I really hope you find this useful, it’s an area I haven’t seen addressed before and I intend this website to be friendly to left handed guitar players.
+I really hope you find this useful, it’s an area I haven’t seen addressed before and I intend this website to be friendly to left-handed guitar players.

+Of course, Kurt Cobain, Paul Mccartney, and Albert King were also left-handed, but I don’t suppose they spent too much time looking at guitar tabs.
 Still, I came up with this idea whilst teaching my daughter to play, so thought that others might find it helpful, so I wanted to share it with you here.